-The temperature of the milk will affect the outcome of your hot cross buns, so it’s important to make sure it’s the right heat level.
-Milk should be lukewarm, ideally – not too hot else it can deactivate the yeast.
-Put some on the back of your finger; it should be warm, not burning.
+The temperature of the milk will affect the outcome of your hot cross buns, so it’s important to make sure it’s at the right heat level.
+Milk should be lukewarm because excessive heat may deactivate the yeast.
+Test the temperature by placing some milk on the back of your finger; it should be warm, not burning.

 When you add the yeast to the milk, let it sit for a moment to absorb some of that warm goodness.
 Work from the inside out for a less sticky bowl at the end.

-If you're kneading using your stand mixer, then take a tea break while it's kneading.
-Use the lowest speed of your mixer and periodically check the dough.
-On the lowest speed, expect the dough to take approximately 20 minutes (if you're following our recipe which calls for 500g of plain flour.
+If you're kneading using your stand mixer, use the lowest speed of your mixer and periodically check the dough.
+On the lowest speed, expect the dough to take approximately 20 minutes (note that the timing is based on our recipe which requires 500g of plain flour.
 More flour may require more time).

 To test if the dough is ready, take a small piece and roll it into a ball, then stretch it out gently with your fingers.
 The dough should stretch without tearing and you should be able to stretch it until it forms a thin, translucent film, without having any thick spots or tears.
 If it looks tough and stretchy keep kneading!

 Another way to test whether your dough is ready is to indent it.
 Form the dough into a ball and press onto it with your finger.
 If it springs back, your dough has been kneaded enough.
 To get perfectly even buns, use a scale to weigh your portions.
 That's what the bakers do.
 Make sure the top surface of your bun is smooth and any seams or joins are underneath.